ThomasFirmin/zellij/docs/Quickstart/index.rst

 Quickstart
 ==========

-For this tutorial, we will use the `Himmelblau <https://en.wikipedia.org/wiki/Himmelblau%27s_function>`_ benchmark function, which is a continuous optimization problem, for computation time issues. (e.g. training a neural network is time consumming).
+In this tutorial, for computation time issues, we will use the `Himmelblau <https://en.wikipedia.org/wiki/Himmelblau%27s_function>`_ benchmark function, which is a continuous optimization problem. (e.g. training a neural network is time consumming).
-For advanced applications see :ref:`examples`.
+More applications here: :ref:`examples`.

 **Zellij is based on two main components:**